dairycultist/BotChip/README.md

 [yarn texture](https://www.freepik.com/free-photo/pattern-woven-cloth_2787616.htm)

 ---

+algorithm that enforces the "rules" of conversation so that the AI narrator doesn't hallucinate/go off track

 State machine that maintains what the user is doing (and thus, how to act).
 Updated through input.
 Examples of states include: